 Tapering off SSRIs can be dangerous, however, and shouldn’t be done without consulting with your doctor beforehand.
 Suddenly reducing SSRI dosages can induce several harsh symptoms, including dizziness, fatigue, and insomnia, as well as less common symptoms like nausea, diarrhea, flu-like effects, irritability, and anxiety.
 Coming off of antidepressants could also stir up suicidal thoughts, so it may not be worth the potentially enhanced psychedelic experience.

-SSRIs and LSD
+SSRI and LSD Interactions

 One of the earliest studies providing insight into the interaction between psychedelics and antidepressants came courtesy of Katherine Bonson, a pharmacologist with the U.S. Food and Drug Administration (FDA).
 In a 1996 study published in Neuropsychopharmacology, Bonson and her research team collected first-hand accounts from volunteers who self-administered LSD while also taking an antidepressant.

 When asked to describe the hallucinatory and psychological effects of the LSD, 88 percent of the subjects who had taken an SSRI over a three week period reported a significantly diminished or eliminated response to LSD.
 One of the 32 subjects, who had fluoxetine administered for one week, had an increased response to LSD.
 In a previous study, Bonson and her team noted increased responses to LSD in subjects taking lithium or tricyclic antidepressants, which are commonly used for patients who do not tolerate SSRIs.

 Take Findings About LSD SSRI Interactions With a Grain of Salt